Agent Zeta

-Zeta is an upcoming Spanish action spy film directed by Dani de la Torre and written by De la Torre, Oriol Paulo and Jordi Vallejo.
+Agent Zeta (Zeta) is a 2026 Spanish action spy film directed by Dani de la Torre and written by De la Torre, Oriol Paulo and Jordi Vallejo.
 Led by Mario Casas, the cast also features Mariela Garriga, Nora Navas, and Luis Zahera.

 Plot

 After the simultaneous killing of four former Spanish intelligence agents involved in the so-called 'Operación Ciénaga', Zeta is tasked by the CNI with tracking a surviving missing agent, joining forces with Colombian intelligence agent Alfa, going on to deal with a mysterious sixth member of the operation, who is codenamed Casiel.

 Production

 The project was announced by Amazon Prime Video during the 'Prime Video Presents' event in July 2024, with Mario Casas reported as a lead.
 The film is a Fonte Films (Pablo Isla) production, with Carla Perez Albéniz and Fátima Dapena taking over executive production duties.
 In September 2024, it was reported the beginning of filming in Galicia.
 Shooting locations included Monforte de Lemos, and Tallinn.